Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms with the environment-induced interatomic interaction

 \subsection{Entanglement dynamics of two circularly accelerated atoms}

-In the following, we investigate how the entanglement dynamics between two circularly accelerated atoms are dependent on the environment-induced interatomic interaction in $\kappa$-deformed spacetime and Minkowski spacetime, respectively.
-With the trajectories of the two circularly accelerated atoms~(\ref{trajectories2}) and the Fourier transforms of correlation function, we can straightforwardly derive an analytic expression for the corresponding Hilbert transforms in Eq.~(\ref{D1}).
-It is needed to note that the expression is too long to exhibit here.
-Similarly, when the two circularly accelerated atoms interact with a bath of fluctuating massless scalar field in Minkowski vacuum, we can also calculate the corresponding Hilbert transforms for the uniform circular motion case straightly.
+In this section, we investigate how the entanglement dynamics between two circularly accelerated atoms are dependent on the environment-induced interatomic interaction in $\kappa$-deformed and Minkowski spacetimes.
+With the trajectories of the two circularly accelerated atoms~(\ref{trajectories2}) and the Fourier transform of the correlation function, we can straightforwardly derive an analytical expression for the corresponding Hilbert transform in Eq.~(\ref{D1}).
+The explicit forms are given in Supplemental Material in detail [Eqs.~(S6) and (S7)].
+Similarly, when the two circularly accelerated atoms interact with a bath of a fluctuating massless scalar field in a Minkowski vacuum, we can also straightforwardly calculate the corresponding Hilbert transform for the uniform circular motion case [Eq.~(S8) in Supplemental Material].